hansroh/skitai/README.rst

 - 0.35 (Feb 2020)

+  - drop officicial support for pypy3
-  - use loky_ for avoiding processpool deadlock
+  - use pebble_ for timeout managed process pool
   - remove ujson-ia dependency, it may have memory leak
   - reengineering threading locks for asynconnect, http_channels and http2/3 handlers